In this page

 }

-//will return the last record of the station at the specified time or the closest one before
+// Will return the last record of the station at the specified time or the closest one before

-var stationRecord = station->records.resolveAt(t);
+var stationData = station->records.resolveAt(t);

-result.add(StationView {
+StationItemView {

 ref: station,